-Option Action Hazard Description Approximate timeframe it could be used for (Short term/ Medium term/ long term) Optimal environment/se tting to be applied Advantages/Positive Disadvantages/Limitations TAG commentary for excluding CAP commentary Need for relatively large-scale site works and disturbance of the beach/coastal environment to ensure the structure is well founded against toe scour.
-Requires good tie in at the ends of structure to reduce end effects erosion, which is common issue with seawalls on open coasts.
+Opti on Action Hazard Description Approximat e timeframe it could be used for (Short term/ Medium term/ long term) Optimal environme nt/setting to be applied Advantages/Positive Disadvantages/Limitations TAG commentary for excluding CAP commentary for excluding erosion, which is common issue with seawalls on open coasts.
 Likely to be some localised scour around the base of the structure.
-Rock Revetment Erosion Large sized rock placed on design slope on a shoreline to provide required crest height and mass to prevent overtopping or movement of individual rock units that would expose edge to erosion.
-Medium-long term Higher energy coastal environments (e.g. exposed open coast).
+Rock Revetme nt Erosion Large sized rock placed on design slope on a shoreline to provide required crest height and mass to prevent overtopping or movement of individual rock units that would expose edge to erosion.
+Medium- long term Higher energy coastal environme nts (e.g. exposed open coast).
 Can be placed over existing raised banks, scarps and bunds to enhance protection.
 Good durability, particularly if using high density rock types (e.g. basalt).
 Easy maintenance in adding additional rocks as required.
 Can be designed or adapted for longer-term protection with future sea level rise.
 Needs suitable rock availability and need to sort rock to design size/grade.
 Larger footprint than vertical seawalls, greater potential impact on foreshore habitats.
 Cost depends on rock availably and distance to source.
 Need for site works and disturbance of the beach to ensure the structure is well founded against toe scour.
-Requires good tie in at the ends of structure to reduce end effects erosion, which is common issue with seawalls/revetments on open coasts.
+Requires good tie in at the ends of structure to reduce end effects erosion, which is

+Opti on Action Hazard Description Approximat e timeframe it could be used for (Short term/ Medium term/ long term) Optimal environme nt/setting to be applied Advantages/Positive Disadvantages/Limitations TAG commentary for excluding CAP commentary for excluding common issue with seawalls/revetments on open coasts.
 Still likely to suffer beach losses from in front of the seawall, potentially reducing beach recreational value (e.g. ability to walk along beach at all tides), but this will be at slower rates than for vertical seawall options.
 Difficulty in providing access over revetment.
 Does not look natural in the coastal environment.
-Groynes Erosion A groyne (or artificial headland) is a structure built perpendicular to the shoreline out into the sea to intersect sediments that are transported along the coast by longshore drift.
+Groynes Erosion A groyne (or artificial headland) is a structure built perpendicular to the shoreline out into the sea to catch sediments that are transported along the coast by longshore drift.
 Can be built out of rock, timber, concrete materials.
-Short to long term Lower energy coastal environment with known longshore sediment transport mechanisms and good sediment supply.
-Can be durable depending on the material used (e.g. rock).
+Short to long term Lower energy coastal environme nt with known longshore sediment transport mechanism Can be durable depending on the material used (e.g. rock).
 Can promote accretion and buildup of sediment, but only in a localised area.
 For maximum efficiency and length of coast protected, needs to be of sufficient length to cross the surf zone to avoid sediment leakage around the structure(s).
-To protect sufficient length of coast at each settlement would require a multiple groyne field Does not look natural in a coastal environment.
-Can have downstream effects by stopping sediment supply reaching the downdrift of the groynes.
-(E) Not a practical solution as it moves any coastal erosion issues along the coast due to trapping of longshore sediment (D) There is not a strong sediment supply to this area of the coastline, and therefore would require pairing with renourishment to effectively trap sediment.
+To protect sufficient length of coast at each settlement would (E) Not a practical solution as it moves any coastal erosion issues along the coast due to trapping of longshore sediment Need to work out how to communicate the differences on what groynes are - educate the difference as in the example of Waimea Stream